Spectrum Stage

 Spectrum Stage serves the Sacramento community with a focus on artists and audiences who haven’t always had access to mainstream arts spaces.

-We prioritize stories from LGBTQ+, BIPOC, disabled artists, women, and others who rarely see their experiences centered on traditional stages.
+We feature stories from LGBTQ+, BIPOC, disabled artists, women, and others who rarely see their experiences centered on traditional stages.
 The work presented reflects a wide range of lived experiences and creative approaches so the work resembles the community around it.

 Creative joy is a form of community resilience.
 Our programs offer visibility, belonging, and shared meaning at a time when many marginalized community members are experiencing isolation, forced silence, exclusion, fear, and ongoing social stress.